The Pros and Cons of DRIP Plans - Cabot Wealth Network

 Finally, you may also have stock-specific reasons not to reinvest dividends—if a stock is temporarily overvalued, or you simply don’t want to buy any more of it at current prices.

-But bottom line, reinvesting dividends through a broker or by signing up for DRIP plans directly through the dividend-paying companies, is a surprisingly powerful tool to passively improve your investment returns, as long as it fits with your investing goals.
+But bottom line, reinvesting dividends through a broker or by signing up for DRIP plans directly through the dividend-paying companies, is a surprisingly powerful tool to passively improve your investment returns.
+So yes, DRIP plans are worth it, as long as they fit with your investing goals.

-*This story was excerpted from the March 29 issue of Cabot Dividend Investor.
-To subscribe, click here.